ByteDecoder/Veranda/README.md

 # Modifications

 * Removed any kind of data binding - graphs are no longer scriptable objects and there is no base data structure that you have to follow, though you have to implement more interfaces.
-This way graphs can be both in-scene-oriented and assets-oriented which enables more generic usage.
+This way graphs can be both in-scene-oriented and assets-oriented.
 * Multiple knobs for nodes.
 * Colors, knobs descriptions.
 * Connections can hold values.